 Once waste excavation activities began, definitive characterization for both chemical and radiological constituents was performed in accordance with the MDA B WCSF (LANL 2010, 109754) and MDA B SAP, Revision 2 (LANL 2010, 111195).
 The waste inventory from MDA B included industrial solid waste, and a small volume of mixed LLW.
-Table 4.4-1 summarizes the types and quantities of waste shipped from MDA B. To date, all wastes have been removed from the TA-21 area of contamination and the only wastes awaiting disposal are the naval munitions.
+Table 4.4-1 summarizes the types and quantities of waste shipped from MDA B. All wastes have been removed from the TA-21 area of contamination.